awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Optimize.md

 As your application runs, the optimizer captures plans for any statement that runs more than once\.
 The optimizer always sets the status of a managed statement's first captured plan to `approved`\.
 A managed statement's set of approved plans is known as its *plan baseline*\.

 As your application continues to run, the optimizer might find additional plans for the managed statements\.
-The optimizer sets additional captured plans to a status of `unapproved`\.
+The optimizer sets additional captured plans to a status of `Unapproved`\.

 The set of all captured plans for a managed statement is known as the *plan history*\.
-Later, you can decide if the `unapproved` plans perform well and change them to `approved`, `rejected`, or `preferred` by using the `apg_plan_mgmt.evolve_plan_baselines` function or the `apg_plan_mgmt.set_plan_status` function\.
+Later, you can decide if the `Unapproved` plans perform well and change them to `Approved`, `Rejected`, or `Preferred` by using the `apg_plan_mgmt.evolve_plan_baselines` function or the `apg_plan_mgmt.set_plan_status` function\.

 To turn off automatic plan capture, set `apg_plan_mgmt.capture_plan_baselines` to `off` in the parameter group for the DB instance\.
 Then restart the database for the setting to take effect\.